 - ShareWaste is like Tinder for food scraps.
 It matches eligible composters with eligible food scrap donors.
 Although some areas have very few participants, you may get lucky and find the compost bin of your dreams on the app.

 - Vermicomposting is another option for composting indoors.
 You’ll keep a bin of red worms in a convenient location and feed them food scraps—with a few exceptions such as excessive citrus peels.
 Your worms will produce earthy-smelling, nutrient-rich material that you can add to houseplants or give to gardening friends.
 You can buy bins or build them.
 Many gardeners who compost outdoors also vermicompost indoors too reap the rich worm castings.
 This soil amendment is expensive to buy.

-- A bokashi bin allows you to start composting indoors.
-In a bokashi bin, you ferment food scraps, which won’t smell when bokashi-fied properly.
-However, you eventually will need a place for burying the fermented food scraps outdoors.
+- A bokashi bin ferments food scraps indoors.
+However, you eventually will need a location for burying the fermented food scraps outdoors.